intellectivelab/docs.intellectivelab.com/_docs/interchange/customization.md

 Check regular and `TODO` comments in the class.
 Sample code shows to work with extract and load methods and read/write content items to content store.

-Transformer is another flowcomponent type.
+Transformer is another flow component type.
 Transformer modifies documents in Kafka stream:

 ![Custom transformer configuration](customization/images/05-code-transformer-confg.png)